eslint/eslint/docs/src/rules/no-redeclare.md

 The `browser` environment has many built-in global variables (for example, `top`).
 Some of built-in global variables cannot be redeclared.

 Note that when using the `node` or `commonjs` environments (or `ecmaFeatures.globalReturn`, if using the default parser), the top scope of a program is not actually the global scope, but rather a "module" scope.
 When this is the case, declaring a variable named after a builtin global is not a redeclaration, but rather a shadowing of the global variable.
 In that case, the [`no-shadow`](no-shadow) rule with the `"builtinGlobals"` option should be used.

+## When Not To Use It

+If you use TypeScript, it is not recommended to use this rule, since the compiler will mostly catch this error (`ts(2451)`).
+However, note that while the compiler will catch `let` redeclares and `const` redeclares, it will not catch `var` redeclares.
+Thus, if you use the legacy `var` keyword in your TypeScript codebase, this rule still provides some miniscule value.